 15. Members of the Committee should inform the Secretariat in writing of their current personal and non-personal interests, when they are appointed, including the principal position(s) held.
 Only the name of the company and the nature of the interest is required, the amount of any salary etc. need not be disclosed.
 Members are asked to inform the Secretariat of any change in their personal interests at the time the change occurs.
 Members will also be invited to complete an annual declaration of interests form.
 Where members are uncertain as to whether an interest should be declared they should seek guidance from the Secretariat.
 If members have interests that are not specified in Appendix II, but which they believe could be regarded as influencing their advice, they should declare them.
 However, neither the members nor the Secretariat are under any obligation to seek out links of which they might reasonably not be aware.
-For example not being aware of all the interests of family members or not being aware of all the interests of family members or not being aware of all the interests of family members or not being aware of all the committee.
+For example not being aware of all the interests of family members or not being aware of links between one company and another.
+Failure to declare interests could lead to dismissal from the committee.